 Lash enhancement can be a great solution for anyone who wants thicker, darker, healthier-looking lashes, including people with naturally sparse lashes or medical conditions that cause their lashes to fall out (e.g. alopecia).
 Those with Graves' Disease and glaucoma may not be good candidates.
 You’ll also want to hold off if you’ve recently had eye surgery or plan to have surgery in the near future.
 Don't hesitate to reach out if you have questions about whether lash enhancement is right for you.

 What should I bring (or not bring) to my appointment?

 Avoid using Latisse on the day of your treatment, and remove any lash extensions.
 Also opt for glasses if you wear contacts.

 What can I expect afterward?

-You’ll likely have some swelling for up to a few days after your lash enhancement treatment.
-You can apply Ice and black tea bags soaked in cold water to your eyelids to help reduce swelling a few times a day for 5-10 minutes.
-The first week, it's important to keep the area super clean and dry and to avoid wearing eye makeup.
+You will likely have some swelling for up to a few days after your lash enhancement treatment.
+You can apply Ice and black tea bags soaked in cold water to your eyelids to help reduce swelling for 5-10 minutes at a time, if needed, multiple times per day.
+In the first week of healing, it's important to keep the area clean and dry.
+It is also essential to avoid wearing eye makeup for the first week.